What is the difference between medical and traditional acupuncture ?

 What does a treatment typically involve ?

-When you arrive at the clinic we will discuss your medical history and decide on the most appropriate treatment.
+Treatment will be provided in your own home.
+I have a mobile treatment couch for this.
 I will leave you to get comfortable on the treatment couch.
 You will only be required to expose the area I will be treating, you do not need to get fully undressed.

 Some common acupuncture points are on the lower legs and arms so these areas may need to be exposed.
 Once I put the needles in I will leave you to relax for about 20 minutes.
 This is how long it takes for the needles to exert their effects on the nervous system.
 After this time, I will reposition the needles and repeat the procedure.